MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 * explain and summarise a document.

 AI tools have weaknesses as well as considerable strengths.
 Here are the three points to bear in mind:
 1. AI tools can make mistakes.
+And when they do lie to us, they do it very convincingly and confidently.
 Always check any important results independently.
 2. AI tools remember and learn from every prompt.
 Never put any confidential information into AI tools.
 Keep your data private.
 3. AI tools have learnt from everything on the internet: all the amazing, wonderful content but also some undesirable stuff.
 They have “guard rails” in place but they are capable of generating harmful content or exhibiting bias so review their output carefully!